JonesKwameOsei/Deploy-Docker-containers-to-Azure-App-Service-web-apps/README.md

 ### Task 1: Remove the Azure Lab Resources

-In this task, you will use Azure Cloud Shell to remove the Azure resources provisioned in this lab to eliminate unnecessary charges.
+Hhaving completed the project, we will use Azure Cloud Shell to remove the Azure resources provisioned in this lab to eliminate unnecessary charges.

 1. In the Azure portal, open the Bash shell session within the Cloud Shell pane.
 2. List all resource groups created throughout the labs of this module by running the following command: